Jennifer Howe Peace: Early life and education

 Jennifer Howe Peace was born in 1967 in South Africa.
 Her parents, Richard and Judy Peace, were missionaries from the United States.
 Her parents founded African Enterprise, Inc., an interdenominational missions organization.
 Following their time in missions, her father took positions in teaching at Gordon-Conwwell Theological Seminary, and Fuller Theological Seminary.
 Peace reports that her parents' devotion to equity and their efforts to resist apartheid in South Africa contributed to her own interests in understanding justice in Christian and interfaith contexts.
-While seeking to practice what John Stott called "Basic Christianity", Peace, citing John Makransky, expressed an desire to liberate the faith from its own narratives.
+While seeking to practice what John Stott called "Basic Christianity", Peace, citing John Makransky, expressed a desire to liberate the faith from its own narratives.

 Peace attended Connecticut College.
 Although skeptical and initially not identifying as a Christian, Peace experienced a conversion event while attending a charismatic revival in London where she was studying South Asian religion.
 In 1995, Peace completed a master's in theology from Gordon-Conwell Theological Seminary, where she studied in classes that included some that were taught by her father.
 She then completed a doctorate at the Graduate Theological Union in 2005.
 Her dissertation compared religious chant in Benedictine and Hindu practice.
 Although finding some inspiration in the topic, Peace recalls that the comparison felt forced.

 While at Graduate Theological Union, Peace became a board member of the United Religions Initiative.
 Her work with the Initiative led her to attend the 1999 Parliament of the World's Religions.
 Peace's participation in the Parliament that year focused on youth activism in interfaith relations.
 While at the Parliament, Peace was an advocate for the creation of the Interfaith Youth Core led by Eboo Patel.
 Patel recalls that Peace also served on the youth organization's leadership team.